Blackoutburst/Advanced-Workshop-Discord-Bot/README.md

 # Advanced-Workshop-Discord-Bot
-Very small bot made by AI
+Very small bot made by AI, 'was fun being a developer